 natural and reclaimed materials on the interior and exterior

-We’re putting out the mailbox on our latest project, a custom home in Langley, BC.
-While we often think of modern contemporary homes as minimalist – usually all white and with an exploration of space and volume – what’s more notable about this one are the rich textures and colors because of the materials, lighting and even sound considerations.
+We’re putting out the mailbox on our latest project, a custom home in Burr Ridge, Illinois.
+While we often think of modern contemporary homes as minimalist – usually stark white and with an exploration of space and volume – what’s more notable about this home are the rich textures and colors because of the materials, lighting and even sound considerations.
 The natural and reclaimed materials on the interior and exterior suit the clients’ tastes and create unique transitions between rooms.

 To start, the exterior showcases characteristic reclaimed brick, fired 100 years ago and repurposed from the original building.
 The house expresses texture and a range of color, as well as interesting use of vertical and horizontal orientations.
 Around the side, harvested poplar bark from Spruce Pine, North Carolina (Barkhouse.com) went into the making of the shakes.
 Because of lichen and other natural growth on the trees, each shake also showcases a progression of textures and colors.
 When exposed to rain, the appearance alters.
 This is a special effect brought to the home by a living, natural material.